compgenomicslab/TreeProfiler/README.md

 ### Layouts for categorical data
 Users can add the following flag to activate layouts for categorical data
 ```
---ColorbranchLayout COLORBRANCHLAYOUT
+--colorbranch_layout COLORBRANCHLAYOUT
                             <col1,col2> names, column index or index range of columns which need to be plot as Textlayouts
---LabelLayout LABELLAYOUT
+--label_layout LABELLAYOUT
-                        <col1,col2> names, column index or index range of columns which need to be plot as LabelLayout
+                        <col1,col2> names, column index or index range of columns which need to be plot as label_layout
---RectangularLayout RECTANGULARLAYOUT
+--rectangular_layout RECTANGULARLAYOUT
-                        <col1,col2> names, column index or index range of columns which need to be plot as RectangularLayout
+                        <col1,col2> names, column index or index range of columns which need to be plot as rectangular_layout
 ```

 example